Joel9163/Sam3-Fruit-Segmentation/README.md

-This repository contains a inference pipeline for high-precision fruit segmentation using the Segment Anything Model 3 (SAM 3)
+A inference pipeline for high-precision fruit segmentation using the Segment Anything Model 3 (SAM 3)